yufeng313/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 Mapping Earthquakes with JS &amp; APIs
 ## Overview
-The purpose of this project is to visually show the magnitudes of earthquakes and all the earthquakes with a magnitude greater than 4.5 all over the world for the last seven days, and the earthquake data in relation to the tectonic plates’ location on the earth.
+The purpose of this project is to visually show the magnitudes of earthquakes and all the earthquakes with a magnitude greater than 4.5 all over the world for the last seven days, and also the earthquake data in relation to the tectonic plates’ location on the earth.

 ## Resources
 Data Source: